 Concentration Requirements

-2 courses with a majority focus in South Asia in the Humanities, such as:
+2 Courses with a Majority Focus on South Asia in the Humanities, such as:

-At least 5 additional elective courses.
-Students can take additional courses in the humanities or social sciences with a focus on South Asia (see CCSA course listings).
+At least 6 additional elective courses: Students can take additional courses in the humanities or social sciences with a focus on South Asia (see CCSA course listings).

 The objective for allowing students to take these courses is to encourage students to develop a self-designed focus within South Asian Studies.
 The student must make a coherent and rigorous argument (to be approved by the DUS/Concentration Advisor) as to how they will bring the material from these elective courses to bear on the study of South Asia.
 A student interested in state-society relations in South Asian Studies, for example, may draw from Political Science, Sociology, and Public Policy, or other departments, to develop their thinking on these issues.
 A student interested in South Asian antiquity may draw from Philosophy, Comparative Literature, Africana Studies, Theatre Arts and Performance Studies, or other relevant departments as well.
 We encourage students to cultivate their elective trajectories in imaginative, inter-disciplinary ways, in consultation with relevant faculty.